LeMinux/PresentingSecureProgramming/RuleSets/NASAPowerOf10/NASAsPowerOf10.md

 This rule applies to loops that have a variable number of iterations.
 Examples would be traversing a linked list or traversing a string.
-There isn't an exact number on what the max should be, but it should be related to your assumptions on what would be an unreasonable amount of iterations is.
+There isn't an exact number on what the max should be, but it should be related to your assumptions on what would be an unreasonable amount of iterations.
 For example if you're looping through some menu titles and your largest string is 50 characters (including the nul byte) you would want to have the max iteration count at 51.

 ### 3. Do not use dynamic memory after initialization